-- exam assessment (NEA) A long project supported by other work from the course.
-No time limit 96 marks (60% of GCSE). - Component 2: Externally set assignment Produce a response to one of a range of starting points set by the exam board.
+- Component 1: Coursework Portfolio Nonexam assessment (NEA) - A long project supported by other work from the course.
+No time limit - 96 marks (60% of GCSE). - Component 2: Externally set assignment Produce a response to one of a range of starting points set by the exam board.
 A preparatory period followed by a 10-hour practical exam - 96 marks (40% of GCSE).

-Design Technology: Product Design (Graphics) | GCSE
+Design Technology: Product Design | GCSE